Data

 - Storing and Refining Knowledge: how knowledge is held, but also assessing what knowledge is actually worth keeping.
 Examples are centralized knowledge management tools, company wiki, learning management system (LMS), customer relationship management (CRM) system, and community forum.

 - Retrieval and Distribution of Knowledge: how employees or customers can get the knowledge you’ve gathered.
-Examples are training programs, messaging apps (Slack, MS Teams), content management systems (CMS), webinars, intranets, and supporting software.
+Examples are training programs, messaging apps (Slack), content management systems (CMS), webinars, intranets, and supporting software.

 Whether we are analyzing data, seeking information, or applying knowledge, having a clear understanding of what these are helps us to extract value and meaning from the overwhelming abundance of information in the digital age.